KristianColville1/raza-noodles/README.md

 All text on the homepage was wrote by myself.

-The menu page food item text was sourced from online. (finish this)
+The menu page food item text was sourced from online.
+Please navigate to the [Credits](#credits) section to view where I sourced these.

 <br>
 </details>